vitejs/vite/docs/guide/env-and-mode.md

 In addition, environment variables that already exist when Vite is executed have the highest priority and will not be overwritten by `.env` files.

-.env files are loaded at the start of vite.
-Restart the service after making changes.
+`.env` files are loaded at the start of Vite.
+Restart the server after making changes.
 :::

 Loaded env variables are also exposed to your client source code via `import.meta.env`.